01 of 12

 Stopping something before it begins is the easiest way to make sure “it” never happens.
 This applies to clutter and hoarding clutter.

 Once clutter comes in—and most clutter does not announce upfront that it’s destined to become clutter—it’s much harder to get it out again.
-So just say no to impulse purchases, free gifts, good deals on products you wouldn’t buy otherwise, furniture rescued from the sidewalk that you don’t actually need, and anything that you don’t need or absolutely love.
+So just say no to impulse purchases, free gifts, good deals on products you wouldn’t buy otherwise, furniture rescued from the sidewalk that you don’t need, and anything that you don’t need or love.
 There are many types of clutter, so keep an eye out to make sure you're not just ushering it into your home.Continue to 3 of 12 below.

 03 of 12